kkirss/vcb-riscv/README.md

 Buy it on Steam: https://store.steampowered.com/app/1885690/Virtual_Circuit_Board/

+## Components

+There is a VCB file for various common components - `components.vcb`.

+It includes labels for everything and should be relatively straight-forward to understand.

+## CPU

+There is a VCB file for a RISC-V CPU.
+(In the future, multiple versions.)

+See [CPU-V0_1](CPU-V0_1.md) for more details.

 ## Programs

 There is a basic setup to compile C code into RISC-V machine code (including .vcbmem files for VCB).